Senator Salma Ataullahjan

 Mr. Moez Kassam

 With over a decade of experience as a successful entrepreneur, hedge fund manager, business partner, and philanthropist, Mr. Moez Kassam brings a wealth of experience and creative energy to all that he does.
-As a principal of the Anson Group, Mr. Kassam manages a $750 million long/short hedge fund that was ranked by Bloomberg Magazine a top ten global performer for 2014 & top 25 2015 respectively.
+As a principal of the Anson Group, Mr. Kassam manages a $750 million hedge fund that was ranked by Bloomberg Magazine as a top ten global performer for 2014 and a top 25 for 2015.
 Alongside this demanding role, Mr. Kassam applies his innate business acumen to the benefit of numerous charities, including Kids Cook to Care, Doctors Without Borders (MSF) and Ryerson University’s Lifeline Syria.
 He is a member and serves on the executive of Young President's Organization, and moonlights as an executive producer for television and production house Moringa Media, where he provides the critical link between the worlds of business and art.
 His passion for food knows no bounds, often traveling great distances for a single meal and documenting it all in a food-focused Instagram account with a following in the thousands; “Dîner en Blanc” Toronto—a chapter of the Paris-based dinner party sensation—recently took notice, naming Moez their “Chief Food Officer”.
 Mr. Kassam has an MBA from the London Business School and a BA from Western University.
 He is proud to call Toronto home.

 Mr. Abdulrahman Ali